 This press release contains forward-looking statements.
 More particularly, this

-press release contains statements concerning plans related to (i) the expected
+press release contains statements concerning plans related to the Company's

-(i) with respect to capital expenditures, generally, and at particular
+Petrus, including: (i) with respect to capital expenditures, generally, and at

-locations, the availability of adequate and secure sources of funding for
+particular locations, the availability of adequate and secure sources of

-Petrus' proposed capital expenditure program and the availability of
+funding for Petrus' proposed capital expenditure program and the availability

 plans, the availability of drilling rigs, expectations and assumptions